rnice01/wails-template-elm-tailwind/README.md

 # README
-Create Wails apps with the power :msucle: of Elm and the beauty :sparkles: of Tailwind CSS!
+Create Wails apps with the power :muscle: of Elm and the beauty :sparkles: of Tailwind CSS!

 <br />